particle-iot/docs/src/content/reference/discontinued/cellular/us-2g-3g-sunset.md

 - The E Series 2G/3G Global can connect to AT&T or T-Mobile.
 - After February 2022 it will not be able to connect to AT&T and will only be able to use T-Mobile 2G.
-- It will stop working entirely in December 2022.
+- It will stop working entirely in April 2024.

 ### Electron 2G/3G (ELC314, E260)

 - The E Series 2G/3G Global can connect to AT&T or T-Mobile.
 - After February 2022 it will not be able to connect to AT&T and will only be able to use T-Mobile 2G.
-- It will stop working entirely in December 2022.
+- It will stop working entirely in April 2024.
 - Of the nationwide US mobile carriers, this model is only compatible with T-Mobile and AT&T, and using a 3rd-party SIM card will not help.
 This device is not compatible with Verizon.

 ### Electron 2G (E350)

 - The Electron 2G has only connected to T-Mobile since 2016.
-- It will stop working entirely in December 2022.
+- It will stop working entirely in April 2024.
 - Of the nationwide US mobile carriers, this model is only compatible with T-Mobile and AT&T, and using a 3rd-party SIM card will not help.
 This device is not compatible with Verizon.

 ## SKUs not recommended in the US

-Because of the 2G/3G sunset, the following SKUs should not be used in the United States as they will lose all connectivity in December 2022.
+Because of the 2G/3G sunset, the following SKUs should not be used in the United States as they will lose all connectivity in April 2024.

 | Family | SKU | Replacement |
 | :--- | | :--- | :--- | :--- |